Murals of Chillicothe

 701 Locust Street

-Original painting by Kelly Poling.
-Maintenance and refresh by Main Street Chillicothe and artist Scott Rule in September of 2023.
+Original painting by Kelly Poling September, 2005.
+Maintenance and refresh by Main Street Chillicothe & artist Scott Rule in Sept, 2023.

 Webster Street View